MicrosoftDocs/ai-builder/ai-builder-docs/improve-text-classification-performance.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-If your model performance score is not where you want, here are some tips on how to tweak your model to improve its predictive power.
+If your model performance score isn't where you want, there are a few things you can try.
+These tips can help you tweak your model to improve its predictive power.

 ## Add more correctly labeled training data

-Even though the minimum requirement for training data is 50, this doesn't mean 50 data records can train a highly predictive AI model—for example, if your two-option label is *Yes* or *No*, and most of your data record only has a *Yes* in this field.
-It’s hard for your AI model to learn all the signals from your data.
-And if your data is not correctly labeled, it will give the model the wrong signal.
+The minimum requirement for training data is 50 records.
+However, 50 data records probably can't train a highly predictive AI model.
+For example, let's say your two-option label is *Yes* or *No*.
+If most of your data only has a *Yes* in this field,  your AI model probably won't learn much from this data.
+And, if your data isn't correctly labeled, it will give the model the wrong signal.
 It is ideal to provide 1,000 or more data records to help your model be more predictive.

 ## Clean up your data